WBBL 2025 Strategy: MatchMind's Cricket Prediction Markets Success

 Their combined probability of winning the league exceeded 75%, despite being priced like outsiders.

-This is exactly the type of inefficiency ORW is designed to detect early and ruthlessly.
+This is precisely the type of inefficiency that ORW is designed to detect early and ruthlessly.

 Sydney Sixers